 II.A.3.
-Qualifications of the program director:

-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core)

-II.A.3.b) must include current certification in the subspecialty of pediatric anesthesiology or adult cardiothoracic anesthesiology by the American Board of Anesthesiology or by the American Osteopathic Board of Anesthesiology, or subspecialty qualifications that are acceptable to the Review Committee; (Core)
+Qualifications of the program director: II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; (Core) II.A.3.b) must include current certification in the specialty by the American Board of Anesthesiology or the American Osteopathic Board of Anesthesiology, or subspecialty qualifications that are acceptable to the Review Committee; (Core)

-[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty.]
+[Note that while the Common Program Requirements deem certification by a member board of the American Board of Medical Specialties (ABMS) or a certifying board of the American Osteopathic Association (AOA) acceptable, there is no ABMS or AOA board that offers certification in this subspecialty] II.A.3.c) must include completion of an obstetric anesthesiology fellowship, or at least three years' participation in a clinical obstetric anesthesiology fellowship as a faculty member; (Core) II.A.3.d) must include at least three years of post-fellowship experience in clinical obstetric anesthesiology; (Detail) II.A.3.e) must include current appointment as a member of the anesthesiology faculty at the primary clinical site; (Core) II.A.3.f) must include devotion of at least 50 percent of the program director's clinical, educational, and academic time to the anesthetic care of pregnant patients; and, (Core) II.A.3.g) must include demonstration of ongoing academic achievements appropriate to the subspecialty, including publications, the development of educational programs, or the conduct of research.

-II.A.3.b).(1)

-If certified in adult cardiothoracic anesthesiology, the program director must demonstrate experience, expertise, and scholarship in pediatric cardiac anesthesiology.
-(Core)

-II.A.3.c)

-must include current appointment as a member of the pediatric anesthesiology faculty at the primary clinical site; (Core)

-II.A.3.d)

-must include demonstration of completion of a pediatric cardiac anesthesiology fellowship, and/or at least three years of participation in a clinical pediatric cardiac anesthesiology fellowship as a faculty member; (Core)

-II.A.3.e)

-must include at least three years of post-fellowship experience in clinical pediatric cardiac anesthesiology; (Core)

-II.A.3.f)

-must include demonstration of ongoing academic achievements appropriate to the subspecialty, including publications, the development of educational programs, or the conduct of research; and, (Core)

-II.A.3.g)

-must include devotion of at least 50 percent of the program director's clinical, educational, administrative, and academic time to pediatric cardiac anesthesiology.
-(Core)

 II.A.4.
-Program Director Responsibilities

-The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
-(Core)
+Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; (Core)

-II.A.4.a)

-The program director must:

-be a role model of professionalism; (Core)